Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

-The grant applicant is encouraged but not required to be a Full Individual or E-Member of NCTM or teach at a school with a current NCTM Pre-K-8 school membership.
+The grant applicant is encouraged but not required to be a Essential or Premium member of NCTM or teach at a school with a current NCTM Pre-K-8 school membership.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
-On review of the MET Board, successful grants may be renewed annually for a maximum of three years.
+On review by the MET Board, successful grants may be renewed annually for a maximum of three years.

 Activities are to be completed between June 1, 2019, and May 15, 2020.
 Final Reports and electronic copies of activities are due on May 31, 2020.
 If the team plans to renew the grant for a consecutive year, notification and a Progress Report is due by December 1, 2019.

 Interested teachers are invited to submit a proposal.
 The 2019-20 MET Proposal Cover Form must be completed and serve as the top page of each copy of the proposal.
 The proposal must be typewritten, double-spaced, and single-sided (please organize as outlined below), with margins of at least one inch on 8.5". x 11" page.
 Font size must be no smaller than 10 point, and the width between characters should be normal (100%).
-Five copies (one original and four copies) of the proposal should be included in a single packet addressed to the Mathematics Education Trust at NCTM, 1906 Association Drive, Reston, VA 20191-1502.
-The application packet must be postmarked by November 2, 2018.
-Faxed copies will not be accepted.
-Duplicate applications will not be considered.
+The proposal (as one PDF document) is to be submitted electronically to email@example.com by 11:59 PM ET on November 2, 2018.
+No mailed or faxed copies will be accepted.
+Duplicate or revised applications will not be considered.
 Lack of an applicant's signature will automatically disqualify the proposal.
 No indirect costs are allowed.

 Note: The applicant must indicate a financial agent, nonprofit organization, or person to administer the grant (indirect expenses may not be paid by the grant).
 If the grant is awarded to an individual teacher, that person is responsible for its accounting.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to an individual grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.